 - The enabling of the enforcement of matters concerning civil law.

-Any derogation must be necessary and must still take into account data protection.
+Any derogation must be necessary, proportionate, and must still take data protection measures into account.

 Articles 85 to 91 and Derogations

-Article 23 of the GDPR is not the only one which deals with potential derogations to be created under national laws.
+Article 23 of the GDPR is not the only area which deals with potential derogations to be created under national laws.

 - When freedom of expression and information is involved, particularly with regard to journalistic or academic, artistic, and literary expression.

 - When the public needs to have access to official documents.

 - When the situation involves dealing with the personal data of employees, which may also affect diversity, health and safety, and benefit rights.

 - When data is required for scientific or historical research.

-- When there is an obligation to secrecy.
+- When there is an obligation to secrecy, either national or professional.